Romain-Couyoumtzelis/machine-learning-for-physicists/README.md

 Directory notes:
 - HMW1 2024/: Linear models, regularization, and a classification task with evaluation.
 - HMW2 2024/: GMMs, Gibbs sampling, and cluster alignment methodology.
-- HMW3 2024/: Placeholder for the next module; content to be added.
+- HMW3 2024/: Quantum state tomography; includes a notebook and target state files (8, 12, 16) for training and validation across system sizes.

 ---